wp-plugins/weekly-class-schedule/readme.txt

 Weekly Class Schedule generates a weekly schedule of classes using an ultra-simple interface.

-PLEASE NOTE that several things have changed in version 3.0.
-It is highly recommended to review the changelog before updating.

 = Main Features =
 * Easily manage and update schedule entries (classes).
 * Manage and update the classes, instructors, and locations (classrooms) database.